Do you wonder if your age will hold you back from attaining your performance time goals?

 It is normal to be nervous of the unknown.

-We worry about if the training we are doing is going to pay off, will our boss approve of the amount of time we are devoting to the sport to countless other concerns.
+We worry about if the training we are doing is going to pay off.
+In addition, if our boss approve of the amount of time we are devoting to the sport to countless other concerns.

-I wasted far too many years of competing worrying far too often over things that simply didn’t matter, so this is very close to my heart.
+I wasted far too many years of competing worrying about things that simply didn’t matter

 It was simple.